Choosing the Best Font for Email Marketing Campaigns

 Georgia

-Georgia is a serif typeface that can add elegance to your headings in emails.
-It is similar to Times New Roman, but with a rounder and bolder font style.
-The typeface is also very accessible and web-safe, so you can use this best font for a business email to give your audience a modern experience.
+Georgia is a serif typeface that can add elegance to your emails’ headings.
+It is similar to Times New Roman but with a rounder and bolder font style.
+The typeface is also very accessible and web-safe making it a good choice for email body text.

 Source: Campaign Monitor